arogya01/React-Dashboard/README.md

 # React Admin Dashboard

--> React admin dasboard created using Reactjs,MaterialUI and REcharts.
+React admin dasboard created using Reactjs,MaterialUI and REcharts.

+## Description of different components and pages created to build the dasboard

+### Home Page

+first off, we've the topbar(navbar) and sidebar